 Recommended Hotel: Fairmont Chateau Lake Louise

-Sure, you’ll need to bundle up — but Rocky Mountain National Park is simply stunning during the winter months.
+Sure, you’ll need to bundle up, but Rocky Mountain National Park is simply stunning during the winter months.
 Drive into the park and up the windy roads for views of the snowcapped mountains that stretch for miles.
-You’re guaranteed to see the area’s resident elk along the way — maybe even moose, too!
+You’re guaranteed to see the area’s resident elk along the way, and maybe even moose, too!
 Other wintertime fun in Rocky Mountain National Park can include snowshoeing and sledding.
 It’s also fun to stroll Estes Park, the mountain town at the foot of the national park.

 Recommended Hotel: YMCA of the Rockies

 Fall and winter are prime time to visit many destinations in Florida—including Everglades National Park.
 Winter is especially good for wildlife viewing, especially birding.
 With low humidity, winter is also the best time to hike the park’s numerous trails.
 Combine your trip with a visit to nearby Marco Island.

 Recommended Hotel: JW Marriott Marco Island Beach Resort